tongjinle123/portfolio-examples/pytorch/gpt2/README.md

 ### 2. Extraction

-In order to create the pre-training data we need to extract the Wikipedia dump and put it in this form:
+In order to create the pretraining data we need to extract the Wikipedia dump and put it in this form:

 ```text
 <doc id = article1>